AdobeDocs/experience-platform.en/help/destinations/ui/batch-destinations-file-formatting-options.md

 >title="Compression format"
 >abstract="Sets which compression codec to use when saving data to file.
 Supported options are GZIP and NONE.
 View the documentation for examples for each selection."

 Sets which compression codec to use when saving data to file.
 Supported options are GZIP and NONE.
+This option determines whether you will be exporting compressed files or not.

 ### Encoding